bisonvert/bv.server/share/docs/API/source/talks.rst

 Delete
 ------

+We don't really delete a talk, but we cancel it, with an explanation message.
+For this purpose, we make a PUT instead of a DELETE.

 **URL**
     /api/talks/id
 *Verb*
     PUT
 *Data*
-    * `validate`: must be set to 'True' to have effect.
+    * `cancel`: must be set to 'True' to have effect.

 Cancel the negotiation talk

-Delete the negociation talk and associated messages, send a mail to the other user and redirect to the talk's list.
+Delete the negociation talk and associated messages and send a mail to the other user.

 Deleting a talk is only possible for one of the two users the talk is about::